Managing Cholesterol / Cardiovascular Disease

 Remember our classification of lipoproteins early on in this article?
 ALL except for HDL have ApoB, and ALL of those are considered pro-atherogenic.
 Chylomicrons are not considered pro-atherogenic due to their size being greater than 70nm.
 Why does this matter?
 There is ONE ApoB protein per pro-atherogenic lipoprotein and even the large fluffy LDL can still pass through the atrial walls because the largest is only about 25 nm (or 23 if we go by the NMR test.)
 Basically, more ApoB particles create more opportunities for trapped lipoproteins.

 There is now a growing consensus to test for ApoB and THAT should be the main risk factor.
 Well, that doesn’t add up to me either as that is basically very similar to the “LDL is bad” mentality.
 When you think about it, you could get an idea for this based on VLDL-P & LDL-P from the NMR test.
-Again, why should we put so much weight into ONE component of ONE risk factor?
+Again, why should we put so much weight into ONE component of ONE supposed risk factor?

 Trapped lipoproteins are the ones to watch out for instead of just cholesterol.